sensu-plugins/documentation/docs/getting_started.md

 A commiter who has push access to all plugin repos.
 They can either be a member of a team or be granted rights to specific repos using Github's contributor org permissions.
 They also have the following privilages after 6 months of continued effort or a demostrated need:

-* Discount to Tower2 OSX Git Client
+i* Discount to Tower2 OSX Git Client
 * Access to DO droplets for testing
 * Open Source License to various Jet Brains IDE's
 * The ability to have an email address `@sensu-plugins.io` (restrictions apply)